hattyhattington17/wasm-worker-threads/README.md

 [package.metadata.wasm-pack.profile.dev.wasm-bindgen]
 dwarf-debug-info = true
 ```

+- To debug the nodejs code from VSCode, install [wasm-dwarf-debugging](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-dwarf-debugging) and run `npm run node` from the JavaScript debug terminal.
+Stepping into calls into the Wasm module should bring you to the Rust sources.

 > Note: To use the DWARF output for debugging in a browser, install [this extension](https://chromewebstore.google.com/detail/cc++-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb) Currently the DWARF debug extension is having problems loading Rust sources into the browser so this may not work.
 Debugging should still work in an editor.